FOX21 Week of Love: Pretty picnics with Elite Picnics - NewsBreak

 FOX21 Week of Love: Pretty picnics with Elite Picnics

-Through February 14th, Elite Picnics is offering a free desert platter with the booking of a picnic.Copyright 2023 Nexstar Media Inc. All rights reserved.
+Through Feb.
+14, 2023 Elite Picnics is offering a free dessert platter with the booking of a picnic.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to FOX21 News Colorado.